camunda/camunda-docs/docs/self-managed/concepts/exporters.md

 ### Metrics

-The exporter is provided with a Micrometer [MeterRegistry](https://docs.micrometer.io/micrometer/reference/concepts/registry.html) in the `Exporter#configure(Configuration)` method through the configuration.
+The exporter is provided with a Micrometer [MeterRegistry](https://docs.micrometer.io/micrometer/reference/concepts/registry.html) in the `Exporter#configure(Context)` method through the configuration.
 Any metrics to be exported should interact with the registry.

 When an exporter is validated, it is only provided with an in-memory register which is then discarded.